 Status can be found by calling FIPSManager.getInstance().isFIPSMode() and FIPSManager.getInstance().requestCryptoOperation().
-If both methods return true, the module is in the Idle state.
+If both methods return true, the module is in the Idle state (the module is operating in the Approved mode of operation and is ready to perform cryptographic operations).